 On April 27, 2007, the plaintiff filed a reply to our notice, and on that same date plaintiffs' counsel offered to produce Mr. Kelly for deposition.
 In the reply to our notice, the plaintiff moved the court for an additional 180 days in which to conduct discovery before filing a formal response to our notice, or in the alternative, the plaintiff asked to be permitted to file its response immediately and to conduct some limited discovery while awaiting a trial date.
 Plaintiff's motion resulted in a notice from the court, which we received on May 7, 2007, that the case had been dismissed on June 2, 2006, due to the parties' failure to appear at a court-ordered conference of which neither we, nor to our knowledge, plaintiff had notice.
 We also did not have notice of the dismissal order.
 On May 1, 2007, plaintiff filed a motion to vacate the dismissal order and to restore the case to the court's calendar, which we opposed.
 On July 16, 2007, the court denied plaintiff's motion to vacate the dismissal order and we served notice of entry of the court's order on July 26, 2007.
-On August 20, 2007, plaintiff filed a motion to reargue and/or renew the motion to vacate based on new affidavit evidence not submitted with the original motion.
-We opposed the motion for reargument, confirmed its July 16, 2007 decision denying plaintiff's motion to reargue, and upon reargument, confirmed its July 16, 2007 decision denying plaintiff's motion to vacate the dismissal.
-At the same time, the court ruled that our pending notion to decertify the class and/or dismiss the case was deemed moot.
+On August 20, 2007, plaintiff filed a notice of appeal from the July 16, 2007 order and, on August 21, 2007, plaintiff filed a motion to reargue and/or renew the motion to vacate based on new affidavit evidence not submitted with the original motion.
+We opposed the motion for reargument and/or renewal on grounds that it did not establish a valid basis to reverse the July 16, 2007 order.
+By order dated December 5, 2007, the court granted plaintiff's motion to reargue, and upon reargument, confirmed its July 16, 2007 decision denying plaintiff's motion to vacate the dismissal.
+At the same time, the court ruled that our pending motion to decertify the class and/or dismiss the case was deemed moot.
+Plaintiff's counsel now has until May 20, 2008 to perfect an appeal from the July 16, 2007 order to the Appellate Division, First Department, by filing a brief and record.
 Plaintiff's appeal, if perfected, will be based upon the record made in connection with plaintiff's original motion to vacate.